wp-plugins/responsive-video-light/readme.txt

     [responsive_youtube NbCr0UyoFJA norel wmode_transparent]

-Also, the plugin settings page allows you to set the wmode parameter globally, which you can then override on an as needed basis with the shorttag parameters shown here.
+Also, the plugin settings page allows you to set the wmode parameter globally, which you can then override on an as needed basis with the shortcode parameters shown here.

 Similarly, for a Vimeo video, you can use the full video player URL or just the video ID, like this: